vikash-india/PhotographyNotes2Myself/photography/photoshop_workflows/P001-SelectionTechniques.md

 * Paint on the image to make a selection.
     - Use black color to paint the selection.
     - Use white color to remove/subtract from the selection.
 * Click on Quick Mask Mode to highlight the selection.
 * Use any of the common operations to make the selection more natural.
 * Now work with the selection.

-### Method 6: Refining a Channels Selection
+### Method 6: Selection Using Channels Selection
 * Choose the layer with the subject.
 * Click Panel - Channel
     - Channels hold the color information.